ASQA's performance assessment approach

 An audit, including site inspection, may also be undertaken as part of the registration application process.

-How does ASQA decide which RTOs or providers need auditing?
+How does ASQA decide which RTOs or providers need a performance assessment?

-ASQA usually conducts an audit when concerns about an RTO or provider arise as part of our risk intelligence gathering processes.
+ASQA usually conducts an performance assessment when concerns about an RTO or provider arise as part of our risk intelligence gathering processes.

 Every RTO and CRICOS provider in Australia has a provider risk profile within ASQA’s centralised database.
 We regularly update these profiles with new information sourced from our risk intelligence gathering measures.